 If selected, the T-guide will come with an aluminum channel to mortise into the bottom of the door to glide over the floor mounted “T” Bracket.
 The mortise will need to be 7/16” wide times ½” deep.
 This provides a sawdust free wear guide.

 The kits do not include the doors pictured, optional door handles or additional wall or floor mount door stops.
 Most just use the doors without handles.
-The track has built-in door stops additional wall or floor mount door stops are used if the doors need to stop quicker or will be subjected to the doors being shoved back hard such as rental properties or kids rooms.
+The track has built-in door stops additional wall or floor mount door stops are used if the doors need to stop quickly or will be subjected to the doors being shoved back hard such as rental properties or kids rooms.
 Select optional accessories using the drop down boxes.

 Optional sliding door privacy latches may be mounted either on the door or door jam.
 The catch plate may be mortised or surface mounted as shown in the pictures.